nbgarnier/HR-tools/README.md

 either event-driven (R-peaks times) or sampled at a fixed frequency (ECG, RRI or HR).

 # usage
-import the module(s) as wanted, to use the function(s)
+import the module(s) as wanted, to use the corresponding function(s).
+See the quick description below.

-- ECG_tools : functions to manipulate ECG data and extract peaks timestamps (using NeuroKit 2)
-- HR_tools  : functions to manipulate peaks timestamps and RRI / HR (convert peaks to RRI or HR)
-- HR_load, HR_load_Felicity : functions to load data from the Felicity 1 and Felicity 2 databases

 # file HR_tools.py

-routines to convert peaks data into RRI or HR data, and to detect physiologicaly relevant values (and exclude non-physiologicaly relevant ones)
+routines to convert peaks timestamps data into RRI or HR data, and to detect physiologicaly relevant values (and exclude non-physiologicaly relevant ones)

 # file HR_entropy.py

 routines to compute multi-scale entropies (mainly differrential entropy rate, and usual complexities (ApEn and SampEn: Approximate and Sample Entropies), as a function of a provided vector of time-scales.

+# file ECG_tools.py

+functions to manipulate ECG data and extract peaks timestamps (using NeuroKit 2).
+Note that these functions have been somehow deprecated and other repositories offer better extraction of R-peaks from an ECG dataset.

+# files HR_load.py and HR_load_Felicity

+functions to load data from the Felicity 1 and Felicity 2 databases.

 # examples